CodyReichert/awesome-cl/README.md

 Portability layers
 ------------------

+Large list of portability layers [is collected here](https://shinmera.github.io/portability/).
+Here are some of them:

 * [trivial-arguments](https://github.com/Shinmera/trivial-arguments) -
   A portable library to retrieve the arguments list of a function.
 [Artistic License 2.0][51].
 * [definitions](https://github.com/Shinmera/definitions) - a general definitions introspection library.
 It gives you the ability to retrieve definitions or bindings associated with designators such as symbols, packages, and names in general.
 [Artistic License 2.0][51].